Great skills? Amazing layout? Good work history section? What’s the secret behind a *perfect* resume? You’ve come to the right place to find out.

 Pro Tip: Keywords are important on a resume, but so are action words and powerful verbs.
 Use these throughout your CV to add some oomph to the otherwise bland wording.

 Last but not least—Vibes.
-Vibes is one of our minimalist resume templates.
+Vibes is one of our easy and minimalist resume templates.
 It keeps the document neat and uncluttered by prioritizing headings with a single color and taking advantage of the white space within.

 Basic resume templates and simple cover letter formats don’t mean that you need to sacrifice important elements.